ML Pipeline Templates: End-to-End Tutorial

 Step 1: Define the ProblemText summarization is the problem of creating a short and accurate summary of a longer text document.
 We will be using sequence to sequence neural network to summarize text found in GitHub issues, and make predictions - extract meaning out of text data and generate an issue title based on the issue text.
 This type of models can be used for text translation or for free-from question answering (generating a natural language answer given a natural language question).
 It is applicable any time you need to generate text.
 To train the model, we will gather many training samples (Issue Title, Issue Body) with the goal of training our model to summarize issues and generate titles.
 The idea is that by seeing many examples of issue descriptions and titles a model can learn how to summarize new issues.
 We are going to implement a complete ML Pipeline based on GitHub issue summarization model by Hamel Husain.
 To test the model on real life data, we are going to implement a web application to request inferences from the deployed model.

-Step 2: Create ML Pipeline from Template
+Step 2: Create Kubernetes Cluster from Template

 You can use the Agile Stacks Machine Learning Stack to create ML pipelines from several reusable templates.
 When building pipelines with Agile Stacks ML Pipeline Templates, you can focus on machine learning, rather than on infrastructure.
+In this step you will create an environment template for Kubernetes cluster and use it to deploy a new Kubernetes cluster in your own cloud account.
+The process of creating the cluster will take 15 minutes.
+Agile Stacks demo environments typically contain a pre-deployed cluster so you don't have to wait.
+View the list of existing clusters by clicking Stacks > Instances.

 If you are working on this tutorial during a workshop, please follow instructions to login into development environments provided at the start of the workshop.
 If you are going through this tutorial outside of workshop, you need to provision a development environment in your own AWS or GCP cloud account.
 You can register for Agile Stacks trial account or subscribe via AWS Marketplace.